boskiv/kt/README.md

 The template files are joined in alphabetical order.
 This means that one can control the order in which objects are applied to the Kubernetes API server by simply prefixing files with numbers to force the ordering.

 If multiple environment files are given on the command line, the order of environments given is important.
 Environments given last will take precedence.
 Values in later environment files will clobber those same values in previous environments.

+Individual template parameters provided on the command line will take precedence and override any existing parameter of the same name.

 Given the below example of specifying two environments, values provided in cerberus.yaml will overwrite any matching values in development.yaml.
 Additionally, any cloudformation stacks being provisioned will be prefixed with the environment name `cerberus`.
 ```